 - Superglue melts foam.
 And its vapor reacts with air moisture to create white monomer "frost".

 - Green Stuff is two-part epoxy that dries flexible.
-Good for attaching 3x1mm N52 magnets to 1mm ferrous rubber sheet in cheap plastic container to transport fragile models without pointy bits getting stuck on modular foam.
+Good for holding 3x1mm N52 magnets to 1mm ferrous rubber sheet in cheap plastic container to transport fragile models without pointy bits getting stuck on modular foam.

 - Straighten warped stuff by coating the other side as well.